return-STEM/programming-guides/guide/intropy/loops.md

      i += 1
 ```

-This program will output “This is an Infinite Loop”) 5 times and then stop.
+This program will output `This is an Infinite Loop` 5 times and then stop, since it encountered a `break`.

-The `continue` statement will stop the current iteration(repetition) of the while loop and move on to the next one.
+The `continue` statement will stop the current iteration of the while loop and move on to the next iteration.

 ```python
  i = 0